danfuzz/samizdat/doc/library-guide/OneOff.md

 #### `toInt(value) -> int`

 Some values have an obvious correspondence to an integer quantity.
-If so, then this generic can be used to access it.
+If so, then this method can be used to access it.

 It is discouraged to bind this to a function that sometimes returns void;
 it is preferable to cause an error.

-It is also discouraged to use this generic for lossy conversion.
+It is also discouraged to use this method for lossy conversion.

 #### `toNumber(value) -> number`

 Some values have an obvious correspondence to a numeric quantity.
-If so, then this generic can be used to access it.
+If so, then this method can be used to access it.
 It is discouraged to bind this to a function that sometimes returns void; it is preferable to cause an error.

 #### `toString(value) -> string`

 Some values have an obvious correspondence to a string value.
-If so, then this generic can be used to access it.
+If so, then this method can be used to access it.

 It is discouraged to bind this to a function that sometimes returns void;
 it is preferable to cause an error.

-It is discouraged to use this generic for textual conversion of a value to a string (e.g. turning the int value 242 into the string `"242"`).
+It is discouraged to use this method for textual conversion of a value to a string (e.g. turning the int value 242 into the string `"242"`).

 #### `get_value(value) -> .`

 Some values have an associated "sub-value" or "inner value."
-This generic provides access to that value.
-This generic often goes hand-in-hand with `get_key`.
+This method provides access to that value.
+This method often goes hand-in-hand with `get_key`.

 It is discouraged to bind this to a function that sometimes returns void;